Miguel Cabrera Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective nine K/9, which ranks 14th in the league.
+- The pitching staff for the Orioles has a collective 9.4 K/9, the 10th-best in the league.

-- The Orioles' 4.20 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Orioles rank 15th in baseball in home runs allowed (27 total, 1.1 per game).
+- Orioles pitchers combine to give up 29 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Gibson gets the start for the Orioles, his sixth of the season.
-He is 4-0 with a 3.60 ERA and 24 strikeouts through 30 2/3 innings pitched.
+- The Orioles will send Bradish (1-1) to make his fourth start of the season.
+He is 1-1 with a 6.30 ERA and nine strikeouts in 10 2/3 innings pitched.

-- His last appearance was in relief on Sunday when the righty threw 2/3 innings against the Detroit Tigers while allowing hits.
+- In his last appearance on Tuesday, the righty went 2 1/3 innings against the Boston Red Sox, giving up seven earned runs while surrendering eight hits.

+- The 26-year-old has an ERA of 6.30, with 8.1 strikeouts per nine innings, in three games this season.
+Opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.